 The moment you start working with a team member it becomes important to now invest (if not already done) in a good recruitment CRM application.
-This would allow you to allot specific tasks to your new hire as well as monitor the progress at ever stage.
-Typically the work that you would allot to such a new hire would be to –
+This would allow you to allocate specific tasks to your new hire as well as monitor the progress at every stage.
+Typically the work that you would allocate to such a new hire would be to –

 1. Format JDs or briefs for candidates

 2. Source candidates for specific positions